gameltb/ComfyUI_stable_fast/README.md

 # Update

+- 2024-07-31 : Unfortunately, using the same engine on different models will result in a slight variation in the results or complete unusability.
+Added an option to allow building dedicated engines for different models.
+However, some models still have different outputs than PyTorch.
 - 2024-07-29 : significantly improved performance of starting and switching TensorRT models when there is an engine cache on PyTorch 2.4.0. add WEIGHT_STREAMING support, you can run SDXL on 6GB device with TensorRT.
 However, the engine unloading caused by VAE decoding can greatly slow down the overall generation speed.

 # Installation